ThePhantomPig791/appli-docs/docs/types/bientity_condition_types/nbt.md

 !!! note

     Due to my dodgy programming, you can only specify paths with periods, not brackets.
 Additionally, you can't get sub-sub data, only sub-data or root data.
-So you are able to get data and data.testUUID, but not data.object.testUUID.
+So it's possible get "data" and "data.testUUID", but not "data.object.testUUID".

 ### Fields